Back to all posts

 The final price tag depends on a few key choices you’ll make during the design process.
 Factors like the thickness of the paper, the specific foil color you choose, and the quantity of your order all play a role in the total cost.
 Understanding these variables will help you design a card that not only looks incredible but also fits comfortably within your marketing budget.
 We’ll break down exactly what influences the price and how you can get the most value from your order.

-What Affects the Final Price?
+What Factors Into the Final Price?

 Several elements contribute to the final cost of your foil edge business cards.
 First is customization.
 Your choice of foil color, card material, and any additional finishes will influence the price.
 The thicker the card stock, the better the foil edge looks, which is why we recommend a heavy paper like 39pt (600gsm).
 This premium thickness provides a substantial feel and a more visible edge for the foil, but it does cost more than thinner options.
 Exploring different business card finishes and materials will help you find the perfect combination for your brand’s style and budget.